 Back in the day, Mezcal was mainly drunk by the poor; you wouldn’t see wealthy people drinking Mezcal.
 This idea of Mezcal being a poor hombre’s drink stayed in people’s minds for a very long time, like grappa was once seen as a poor person’s drink in Italy.
 It was often sold in bottles without labels (some still are), straight after distilling.
 It sure didn’t scream quality.
 Some small production distillers are still not bothered about certification or export, they happily just sell to the surrounding area.
 But luckily, over the years, perceptions have changed and Mezcal is making its way up to the mainstream market.

 There are around 1,200 Mezcal distilleries, big and small, in Mexico.
-Production takes place in nine different regions in Mexico – most commonly known is Oaxaca.
-There are around 30 different agave plants, which can all be used to make Mezcal, unlike Tequila, which can only be made from blue agave.
+Production takes place in nine different regions in Mexico (most commonly known is Oaxaca) making it the largest area of Denomination of Origin.
+There are hundreds of agave varieties from which around 30 different agave plants can be used to make Mezcal, unlike Tequila, which can only be made from blue agave.
 Therefore, there are several types of Mezcal available depending on both the agave used and the region it is made in.

 The only thing people tend to know about Mezcal is that it is smoky.
 The smokiness of Mezcal comes from slow-roasting the hearts of the agave plant, the piñas (they look like pineapples).
 The hearts are buried underground with hot rocks.
 The smokiness level depends on the length of roasting and whether the pit is covered with leftover mash from previous distillation.
 Normally the mash makes the smokiness softer and more mellow.
 Consider it a sign of quality.

 There are also other differences between Tequila and Mezcal when it comes to distillation.
-No yeast is added to Mezcal during fermentation, making the process longer compared to Tequila.
-Fermentation takes place in small wooden vats and the fibres from the agave hearts are left in during this process.
-The stills are very old-school, small and partly made with clay.
-Mezcal doesn’t need ageing as it has already so much flavour, but there are some aged Mezcals available.
-Joven can be aged no more than two months, Reposado two to 12 months and Añejo minimum of one year.
-I don’t want to bore you too much about the production; if you are interested in finding out more, see technical stuff section.
+Often no yeast is added to Mezcal during fermentation, making the process longer compared to Tequila.
+Wooden vats are the most common for fermentation, although other containers can also be used, for example, stone, steel tanks or even animal skin.
+The stills are very old-school, small and partly made with clay, known as ancestral stills.
+Artisanal Mezcal can be made using 200-500 litre copper stills and some modern distilleries may use stainless steel stills.
+Mezcal doesn’t need ageing as it has already so much flavour, but there are many aged Mezcals available.
+Joven is young, unaged Mezcal, Reposado is aged two to 12 months and Añejo minimum of one year.
+I don’t want to bore you too much about the production; if you are interested in finding out more, see technical stuff section

 QuiQuiRiQui, from the village of Santiago Matatlan, has a nice balance of smokiness and sweetness of agave, a great Mezcal for beginners.
 The Marca Negra range has a great variety of Mezcals: one is made with 100% Espadin agave (which comes as high as 50.2% ABV), one with Dopadán agave, which is not commonly seen for Mezcal production, and Marca Negra Tapeztate is made with wild-grown agave called Marmorata.